Ersanio/snes-assembly-book/docs/the-basics/hexadecimal.md

 In this tutorial, the convention is to prefix hexadecimal numbers with "$".

-In assembly, a hexadecimal number with two digits is called a “byte”.
+In assembly, a hexadecimal number with two digits is called a "byte".
 This means that values between $00-$FF are considered a byte.

 ## Signed and unsigned values